Child and Family Science - Child Development Option, B.S.

 (a) formally declare major as "pre-CFS," and

-(b) complete pre-major classes: CFS 31, 39, and 153 (or their departmentally approved equivalents) with grades of C or better; pass a qualifying exam over content in those three classes; and have earned a cumulative grade point average of at least 2.5.
+(b) complete pre-major classes: CFS 31, 39, 100, and 153 (or their departmentally approved equivalents) with grades of C or better and have earned a cumulative grade point average of at least 2.5.

 - Students majoring in Child and Family Science are required to earn a grade of C or better in all major courses.
 A grade of CR/NC counts in the major only if it is the sole method of grading specified for a particular course.